JiashengWu/Aspect-Based_Sentiment_Analysis/README.md

 ### Background

 As known to all, data science and analysis has brought innovation to the financial investment industry in recent years.
 The idea of this project came from venture capital field: partners in firm want to leverage data science to extract insights hiding in the data on healthcare field.
-This is an innovative pipeline to dig out and monitor patient’s suffering, or say, issues in healthcare so to support investment strategy of VC firms.
+This is an innovative pipeline to dig out and monitor patient’s suffering, or say, issues in healthcare so to support investment strategy of venture capital (VC) firms.
 This is a typical end-to-end Text Mining Project.
 Aspect-based sentiment analysis, as the main part of the project, is used to analyze the sentiment of patient’s narrative with different aspects we defined.

 ### Problem Statement